 Meanwhile, after seeing Nimitz, Ashworth checked out Guam - which BG Norstadt (C/S Strategic AF) favored for the operational base - and then he went on to look at Tinian.
 Upon his return to the States, Groves decided, with Norstadt concurring, to pick Tinian because:

-A suitable (with some modifications) airfield was already available immediately, work began at Tinian, employing a Seabee Battallion that was stationed there - supervised by Col Kirkpatrick, sent out by Groves to be his personal representative on the site.
+Construction could go faster there than at Guam It was 100 miles closer than Guam to Tokyo and A suitable (with some modifications) airfield was already available immediately, work began at Tinian, employing a Seabee Battallion that was stationed there - supervised by Col Kirkpatrick, sent out by Groves to be his personal representative on the site.

 Back at Los Alamos, Cdr Ashworth was conducting tests to determine the best procedures for dropping the bomb.
 Concurrently, the Ballistics Group was studying shock pressure, flight maneuvers and other safety measures to protect the plane and its crew.
 At about the same time, the Fat Man's design was frozen.
 Although improved models were being developed at Los Alamos, Groves decided what the scientists already had achieved was good enough,